Sing the Body Electric: Poetry of the Body

 sing the body electric poetry of the body course

-Poets and short prose writers of all levels are welcome.
+This is a generative workshop for poets and prose poets.
+Writers of all levels are very welcome.

 In this course, students will learn to: